wamccauley/Code_Language/index.md

-# Code-Memo
+# Code Language

-#### Code Memo
+#### Code Language

-Welcome to my [Code Memo](https://mouhamaddev.github.io/Code-Memo/)!
-I forget a lot!
-So I created this simple project, which is a collection of my notes on various programming topics, including Python, Django, Django REST Framework (DRF), algorithms and data structures (maybe some leetcode problems), and Linux.
-This serves as my personal reference to help me recall concepts quickly.
-I hope you find it useful as well.
+Welcome to  [Code Language](https://wamccauley.github.io/)!
+You will learn about many different languages here.
+These languages are, Python, Java, HTML, CSS, JavaScript, and Django.

 ## Table of Contents